pleabargain/flask_english_chat_bot/README.md

 this will load your local training data  in the training_data directory

 Then the code will prompt you to download the NEARLY useless chatterbot database.
 I say nearly useless because chatterbot does NOT randomize the responses at all!
+The so called training will only ever return the first training and nothing else. :(

 then run